Navigate to your account settingsIn your HubSpot account, click your photo or avatar in the top right-hand corner, then click Settings.

-2. You then have the option for Automatic cross-domain linking that ensures that contacts who visit pages on one domain and click on a link to visit another domain (e.g. "your-website.com" to "your-other-website.com") will be counted as the same visitor and not as a new visitor.
+In this section, you can enable Automatic cross-domain linking to ensure that contacts who visit pages on one domain and click on a link to visit another domain (e.g., your-website.com to your-other-website.com) will be counted as the same visitor and not as a new visitor.

-3. After this, you can elect to Limit tracking to the domains you list in Site Domains.
-This ensures that if somehow your tracking code ended up elsewhere that doesn't belong to your website, it will not count visits for those domains; visits will only be counted for the domains you elect to be tracked.
+You can also select to Limit tracking to these domains in your list of site domains.
+This ensures that if somehow your tracking code ended up elsewhere that doesn't belong to your website, it will not count visits for those domains.
+With this setting enabled, visits will only be counted for the domains you choose to track.

-The last section in Reports Settings entails excluding traffic from the IPs you list here.
+The last section allows you to exclude traffic from specific IP addresses and referral domains.
 It is highly recommended that you filter out your own traffic so that you don't skew your data with internal visits.
-Previews of your pages do not count towards traffic, but if you view a live page, this loads the tracking code which counts as a visit.
-If you filter your own traffic, visits aren't counted.
+Previews of your pages do not count towards traffic; your views to live pages will count in your traffic analytics unless you filter your IP addresses.
 Note that filtering IP traffic also filters submissions data from your forms.
 Learn more about how IP filtering impacts form submissions here.